vernvriereen/psyche/psyche-book/src/how-it-works.md

 # How it works

-## How a training run looks like
+## What does the training process look like?

-The training process for a specific model is divided into distinct steps that progress in a coordinated manner.
-The process is broken into rounds, and these **rounds** are grouped into **epochs**.
-The entire training process spans multiple epochs.
+The training process for a given model is divided into small steps that incrementally train the model in a coordinated manner.
+A training run is divided into **epochs**, where clients can join and leave the run, and **epochs** are further divided into **steps**, where the model is incrementally trained.

 During a training run, clients primarily perform three tasks:

-- **Training**: Train the model using a subset of the data.
+- **Training**: Train the model using an assigned subset of the data.
 - **Witnessing**: Verify the liveness and correctness of other participants.
 - **Verifying**: Recompute and compare results to identify and mitigate malicious participants.

-### Warmup
+### Waiting for Clients & Warmup

-At the start of a run, all clients have a window of time to join the run by notifying the coordinator and connecting to the other participating clients.
-This warmup phase occurs only at the beginning of the run or after completing an epoch.
+At the start of an **epoch**, all clients have a window of time to join the run by requesting to be added by coordinator, and then connecting to the other participating clients.

+Once a minimum threshold of clients has been met, the run will transition to the _Warmup_ phase and begin a countdown to allow connected clients to update their copy of the model, at which point it will enter the _Training_ phase.

 ```mermaid
 sequenceDiagram